 Google

-Currently the Web’s largest and most influential Search Engine, accounting for the great majority of searches performed.
+Currently, the webโ€™s largest and most influential search engine that accounts for the great majority of searches performed.
 Google helps the user find websites based on keyword searches and is well known for returning relevant results to the user.

 Google AdWords

-This is one of Google’s flagship products and offers pay-per-click (PPC) advertising, and site-targeted advertising for both text and banner ads.
-It is located on the right hand side of the page in Google searches.
+This is one of Googleโ€™s flagship products and offers pay-per-click (PPC) advertising and site-targeted advertising for both text and banner ads.
+It is located on the right-hand side of the page in Google searches.

 Google Analytics

 A popular analytics tool created by Google to monitor your website statistics.
 You can measure how visitors are using your site, how they came to be there, sales, conversions and a lot more.
-Customised reports are also available so you can view data that suits your requirements.
+Customized reports are also available so you can view data that suits your requirements.

 Google Buzz